Vern Buchanan: LGBT rights

-Dog and Cat Meat Trade Prohibition Act of 2018

-Buchanan and Alcee Hastings co-sponsored the Dog and Cat Meat Trade Prohibition Act of 2018, a bill outlawing the consumption of cats and dogs.
-It passed the House in September 2018.

 Personal life

 Buchanan lives in Longboat Key, Florida, with his wife, Sandy, whom he met in college.
 The Buchanans have two sons.
 His son James was elected to the Florida House of Representatives in 2018.
+Buchanan is a Baptist.

 The U.S. Chamber of Commerce gave Buchanan its Spirit of Enterprise award in 2009.
 Buchanan is a former board member of the chamber, which endorsed him in his 2006 and 2008 campaigns for the 13th Congressional District seat.

 Also in 2009, the Veterans of Foreign Wars gave Buchanan their Legislative Achievement Award for his work on legislation improving the quality of life of active and reserve service members, military retirees, veterans and their families.

 On July 19, 2021, Buchanan announced that he had tested positive for COVID-19 despite being fully vaccinated, becoming the first member of Congress to do so.
 He began quarantining at home and urged Americans to remain vigilant despite the vaccines' efficacy.

+With a net worth of $157.2 million, Buchanan is the 6th-wealthiest member of Congress.

+Veterans

+Buchanan voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.